 Michigan real estate is transferred by deed.
 A deed allows the current owner (grantor) to transfer real estate to a new owner (grantee).
 Depending on the parties, there may be multiple grantors or multiple grantees.
-The process for transferring Michigan real estate usually involves four steps:
+Our software can create the following Michigan deed forms:

-Michigan deeds are named after different features.
-Three types of deeds are named after the type of warranty that they either do or don’t provide.
+Three of these deeds forms are named after the type of warranty that they either do or don’t provide.

 - Michigan Quit Claim Deed Form – Transfers property with no warranty;